 IQ-9075 EVK

 The Qualcomm IQ-9075 EVK is a powerful Linux-based evaluation kit based around the IQ-9075 SoC.
 It has a 6-core CPU, Adreno™ 663 GPU and 100 TOPS Hexagon™ NPU that can run 13B parameter LLM/VLM models.
-It's available from a variety of distributors like Lantronix.
+It's available from a variety of distributors like Lantronixarrow-up-right.

 IQ-9075 EVK